mjsamberg/courses/courses/dlprograms/leadership/6_dlmodels.md

 ![Technology Integration Matrix Slide][image-3]{:class="mx-auto d-block"}

+## Triple-E Framework
+The [Triple-E framework](https://www.tripleeframework.com/about.html) was developed in 2011 by Liz Kolb at the University of Michigan, and was designed for evaluating the effective use of technology in instructional practice.
+Unlike the SAMR model described below, Triple-E framework has research validation behind it.
+Also unlike many other frameworks described below (TPaCK, SAMR, etc.), Triple-E doesn't ascribe "quality" measures to the integration of technology, but rather describes the "bestness of fit" between the learning goal and the tool being used.
+This is a way to help teachers identify that they are using the "right" tool for the job.
+[Review the Triple-E Rubric for Teachers](https://www.tripleeframework.com/uploads/2/2/8/7/2287991/educationaltechnologyvalueevaluation__2___1_.pdf)

 ## Other Frameworks

 The Buck Institute (now PBLWorks) has created a framework for "[Gold Standard Project Based Learning][16]", including a challenging problem or question, sustained inquiry, authenticity, student voice and choice, reflection, critique and revision, and a public product.